I’M SMILING EVEN IF

-I arrived at my parents two days later.
-This quiet city, Ilorin, heralded my arrival with its heavy sunshine, the hustle and bustle of Yoruba market traders all along the way calling out for customers to buy their wares, Hausa mallams lining curb ways with their fruit stands.
+I arrived at my parents’ two days later.
+This quiet city, Ilorin, heralded my arrival with its heavy sunshine and the hustle and bustle of Yoruba market traders all along the way calling out for customers to buy their wares, Hausa mallams lining kerbways with their fruit stands.
 The whole city was alive, most especially as it was just a week before Christmas.

-Without allowing the conversation go on anymore, I excused myself to go freshen up.
+Without allowing the conversation to go on anymore, I excused myself to go freshen up.

-Back into the town and house, I grew up in, I knew it was only a matter of time better the storm I had been avoiding will hit me…
+Back into the town of Ilorin and the house I grew up in, I knew it was only a matter of time before the storm I had been avoiding would hit me…

 NEXT PART: I’M SMILING EVEN IF I CAN’T REMEMBER – Part 3